 In terms of the requirements you need to become a content writer; an excellent grasp of the language you wish to write in is number one.

-If you want to study a writing course you can find plenty of courses online which vary from free to happily affordable to expensive.
+If you want to study a writing course, you can find plenty of courses online, varying from free to happily affordable to expensive.
 Browse sites such as Udemy and Coursera as a starting point and check out the courses offered by Elna Cain.

 I would recommend brushing up on the basics of SEO, as it’s so integral to the work of a content writer.
 Your clients will provide the necessary keywords but it helps to understand the fundamentals.
 Again, there are heaps of free courses online, such as Neil Patel’s.

-Note from Mitch: If you’re super serious about making this into a career and are willing to invest in yourself to speed up the process, I highly recommend the CMC training.
+Note from Mitch: If you’re super serious about making this into a career and are willing to invest in yourself to speed up the process, I highly recommend the CMC training (or at least their free mini-class).
 That said, before making any investments, it’s a good idea to get your feet wet and make sure you actually enjoy freelance writing.
+For more info, check out my full content marketing certification review.

 How to find content writing jobs while traveling